sectioncritical/rp2040_ledstrip/README.md

 Car LED Strip Controller
 ========================

+**This is work-in-progress and early development.
+Don't count on anything working or the docs being up to date.**

 This project is for controlling LED strips intended for use on a car.
 It expects to run on a Raspberry Pico RP2040 board, using CircuitPython.
 The prototyping hardware is the